vs14sls/Carputty_gra/README.md

 This model is to predict the maintenance cost of the cars based on the model, make and location.

 # High-level Code Description
+Below is the formula for Maintenance cost based on the time, Hourly Labor cost, Parts cost and Taxes.

 ![image](https://user-images.githubusercontent.com/92556291/137751649-89c11730-287e-4d6e-b4b8-a1ce2c290cbd.png)